CtrlK

 Actionability

-There are no concrete code examples, no executable commands beyond generic mvnw invocations, and no specific patterns shown.
-All actual guidance is deferred to the reference file, leaving the skill body as a description rather than an instruction set.
+There are no concrete code examples, no executable commands beyond generic mvnw invocations, and no specific test patterns shown.
+All substantive guidance is deferred to the reference file.
+The skill body describes rather than instructs—Claude would need to read the reference to know what to actually do.

 1 / 3